Corey Seager Player Props: Rangers vs. White Sox

 Corey Seager At The Plate

-- In 21 games this season (52.5%), Seager has picked up an RBI, and in 10 of those games (25.0%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- In 51.2% of his games this season, Seager has had at least one RBI.
+He's picked up more than one in 24.4% and driven in three or more of his team's runs in six contests.

-- He has scored in 47.5% of his games this year, with more than one run scored in 20.0%.
+- He has scored in 46.3% of his games this year, with two or more runs scored in 19.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.